-- 1. Each DPRTC will elect annually at least one representative to serve on the CPRTC.
+1. Each DPRTC will elect annually at least one representative to serve on the CPRTC.
 The CPRTC will consists of a minimum of 5 members with equal representation from the departments.
-The CPRTC representation will depend upon the number of department units within the college according to the following: - 2 Departments 3 members per department (6 members) - 3-4 Departments 2 members per department (6 -8 members)
+The CPRTC representation will depend upon the number of department units within the college according to the following:

-5 or more departments - 1 member per department

-- 2. Committee members will serve staggered two-year terms. - 3.
+- 2 Departments 3 members per department (6 members) - 3-4 Departments 2 members per department (6 -8 members) - 5 or more departments 1 member per department - 2.
+Committee members will serve staggered two-year terms. - 3.
 The chair of the CPRTC will represent the college on the University Promotion, Retention and Tenure Committee (UPRTC).
-The CPRTC will elect their representative to the UPRTC (CPRTC chair) even years. - 4.
-Using the University statement on criteria for promotion and tenure, the CPRTC will establish criteria for promotion.
-CPRTC criteria must meet and may exceed university criteria. - 5.
+The CPRTC will elect their representative to the UPRTC (CPRTC chair) in even years. - 4.
+Among the three levels (DPRT, CPRT, and UPRT) of the PRT process, a faculty member can serve on up to two committees.
+This means the CPRTC chair cannot serve on the DPRTC. - 5.
 A committee member should be recused from the CPRTC for the academic year if that member is being considered for promotion.
 When a committee member is recused from the CPRTC, the committee will appoint a proxy to serve in that member's seat for the academic year.
 The proxy should be chosen from the recused member's department, if possible.
 In cases of recusal, the recused year remains a part of the member's three-year term.
 One year of service to the CPRTC will consist of an academic year coinciding with a 9-month academic appointment as defined by the academic calendar.

-Department of Computer Science
+Department of Computer Science PRT Processes

 Criteria for Promotion and Tenure

-Effective 2023-2024 last revised October 2020
+Effective 2022-2023 last revised October 2020